 Many shellfish species appear to be declining and require protection.
-While white shrimp populations are holding steady, pink and brown shrimp - as well as blue crabs - have experienced a steep decline, earning shellfish a D grade.
+While white and brown shrimp populations are holding steady, pink shrimp and blue crabs have experienced a decline, earning shellfish a D grade.
 With a few exceptions, populations of finfish and colonial waterbirds in Galveston Bay appear to be holding steady.
 Twelve species of finfish identified as significant for either recreational fishing or food web relationships were found to be maintaining population levels, earning finfish a grade of C. Similarly, the majority of colonial waterbird species monitored earned a C for maintaining populations.